 Thank you for the stick blender tip.
 I am embarrassed to say that I an stick blender challenged.
 I frequently whirl the goods all about the room…not sure I want to do this with a lye solution.
 My husband got me an industrial blender a couple of weeks ago that I think will make a world of difference for me.

-could you please tell me if the temperatures mentioned are in farenheit or celcius?: I am confused and don’t want to make a dangerous and messy mistake
+could you please tell me if the temperatures mentioned are in farenheit or celcius?: I am confused and don’t want to make a dangerous and messy mistake 🙂 thank you for your help.

 The temperatures are Farenheit.
 Happy soap making!